-The directory integration and provisioning server invokes this callback in the remote database after processing an event it has received using the GetAppEvent() callback.
-For every event received, the directory integration and provisioning server sends the status event back after processing the event.
+The Oracle Directory Integration Platform server invokes this callback in the remote database after processing an event it has received using the GetAppEvent() callback.
+For every event received, the Oracle Directory Integration Platform server sends the status event back after processing the event.